 - Are we doing things right?

 - What are our underlying assumptions, values and beliefs that ‘filter our incoming information’ and create our ‘perspectives in how we see our worlds that lead us to the answers to these questions.

 This is called single and double-loop learning (see the diagram above).

 Traditional AR gives us ‘result-based feedback’.
 ‘Results’ drive our perspectives, strategies and decisions.

-We adjust our planning / actions based on what the ‘results’ and our ‘learnings’ indicate.
+We then adjust our planning / actions based on what the ‘results’ indicate, and what our ‘learnings’ indicate.

 Key value with traditional AR: